 Ken Ross, son of Dr. Elisabeth Kubler-Ross, is the founder of the EKR Foundation (2006) and former President (2006-2013) and currently serves as Vice-President.
 He also served on the board of the Elisabeth Kubler-Ross Center from 1989-2005.
 Ken was the principal care provider for his mother in the last 9 years of her life until her passing in 2004.

 His responsibilities included handling over 80 publishers of Dr. Ross’s work, public relations, copyright & trademark issues, maintaining the website, archiving her video and audio recordings, as well as preserving her research papers.
 While growing up, he traveled with her extensively while on her numerous foreign trips witnessing her lectures and workshops.
-Ken has made a series of lectures on his mother’s legacy for hospices and various conferences around the USA, Japan, and Mexico since 2009.
+Ken has made a series of lectures on his mother’s legacy for hospices and various conferences around the USA, Japan, Argentina, and Mexico since 2009.

 A professional photographer by trade, he has photographed 95 countries towards his goal of 101.